*** UPDATE ***

 Could it be that Noah was also wealthy?
 He could thus afford dozens or hundreds of carpenters.

 But what did Paul do?
 He went around the world preaching Christ – maybe Noah did likewise.
 Noah preached on the righteousness that comes by faith (Heb 11:7).
-Noah could easily travel the globe in 120 years.
+Noah could easily

 Could it be that some repented and believed in the coming Savior (Ge 3:15) and died before the Flood started, such as Methuselah (Ge 5:26-28)?